The People's Court: Revival (1997–2023)

-On September 8, 1997, a revival of The People's Court debuted in first-run syndication.
-The series as a whole reached its 37th season in September 2021, with its 25th season in its current production cycle.
-The 1997–present reincarnation has vastly outlasted the program's original version, which ran 12 seasons.
-The show's second incarnation has been headed by three judges since its debut.
+After the O. J. Simpson murder trial revived interest in court shows, and Judge Judy became very successful, on September 8, 1997, a revival of The People's Court debuted in first-run syndication.
+The series as a whole reached its 38th season in September 2022, with its 26th and final season in its production cycle.
+The 1997–2023 reincarnation has vastly outlasted the program's original version, which ran 12 seasons.
+The show's second incarnation was headed by three judges in all.

-When The People's Court returned to the airwaves on September 8, 1997, the show expanded from a 30-minute to a 60-minute broadcast where former New York Newscaster Carol Martin (1997–98) of WCBS-TV hosted from a studio.
-Harvey Levin (1997–present) was also added to the show cast in a role that was added to reflect the court show's title People's Court: returning from breaks, Levin acting as a field reporter, is shown at an external public place taking questions and opinions from people about the case, and then, returning to the studio at the end of the show for a wrap-up.
-Curt Chaplin (1997–present) replaced Jack Harrell as the show's announcer and appeared on camera as the court reporter with the addition of a litigant-final-thoughts interviewer, known for snippily interviewing the program's litigants following the conclusion of each case.
-Beginning with the 2016-17 season, Doug Llewellyn from the first incarnation of The People's Court took over this litigant interviewing role.
-Chaplin, however, maintains his voice-over role in the series.
-In this role, Chaplin narrates the court show in a manner that pokes fun at the cases with melodramatic and exaggerated vocal expressions and verbiage.
+The new The People's Court expanded from the original version's 30-minute length to a 60-minute broadcast where former New York Newscaster Carol Martin (1997–98) of WCBS-TV hosted from a studio.
+Harvey Levin (1997–2023) was also added to the show cast in a role that was added to reflect the court show's title People's Court: returning from breaks, Levin acting as a field reporter, is shown at an external public place taking questions and opinions from people about the case, and then, returning to the studio at the end of the show for a wrap-up.
+Curt Chaplin (1997–2023) replaced Jack Harrell as the show's announcer and appeared on camera as the court reporter with the addition of a litigant-final-thoughts interviewer, known for snippily interviewing the program's litigants following the conclusion of each case.
+Beginning with the 2016-17 season, Doug Llewelyn from the first incarnation of The People's Court took over this litigant interviewing role.
+Chaplin, however, maintained his voice-over role in the series.
+In this role, Chaplin narrated the court show in a manner that poked fun at the cases with melodramatic and exaggerated vocal expressions and verbiage.